-1. All users must read through the Reopening Plan.
+1/ All users must read through the COVID-19 Safety Plan & Operating Procedures.
 It’s imperative that you understand the plan and agree to the terms, particularly the established special hygiene protocols.

-2. All users must sign and return the acknowledgement (last page of the Reopening Plan) to Al Carranza for filing.
-Please do not sign this acknowledgement until you have read the Reopening Plan carefully and completely.
+3/ All users must sign and return the COVID-19 Safety Plan & Operating Procedure acknowledgement to Al Carranza for filing.
+Please do not sign this acknowledgement until you have read the COVID-19 Safety Plan & Operating Procedures carefully and completely.
 Failure to comply with any of the requirements within this document may result in your restriction from the Lab and Reserve.

-3. All users must fill out the daily access log for every visit to BML/BMR to track the data and time and spaces you visit.
+5/ All users must fill out the Daily Access Log for every visit to BML/BMR to track your arrival and departure time and the spaces you were in.

 In addition to the above steps, Principal Investigators need to complete and submit the Activity Request Form for laboratory and research activities.
 This form should be completed by PIs or their designated authority.
 If there are multiple projects proposed, please fill out one for each distinct project.